We’re often asked by people, “What can we do to go above and beyond in loving our missionary?”

 It could be a verse that encouraged you during your quiet time, an anecdote from a sermon that made you think of them, or a blog that has been impacting you.
 And it is another way of letting them know what is going on with you.

 Many missionaries spend a great deal of their time back “home” on the road visiting churches, friends/family, and supporters.
-This can be exhausting and often requires a fair amount of travel.
+It can be exhausting and often requires a fair amount of travel.

-You can help with gift cards, or even donate your frequent flier miles.
-Or ask your missionaries what they would especially appreciate.
-Surprising your missionary with one on a special day or just for fun can be a tremendous encouragement!
+You can help with gift cards or even donate your frequent flier miles.
+Ask your missionaries what they would especially appreciate.
+Surprising your missionary on a special day or just for fun can be a tremendous encouragement!

 10) Support the Missionary Care efforts of their sending agency.

 It’s easy to think that becoming a missionary is as simple as buying a plane ticket and heading overseas.
-But really, effective missionary fieldwork requires a whole team of workers back home.
-One of the best ways to practically support your missionaries is to also support their agency’s Missionary Care team.
-They equip missionaries with cross-cultural training, language acquisition skills, spiritual renewal, crisis management and emergency assistance, third-culture kid support, team-building and conflict management skills, and much more.
-When missionaries have help with the consuming details of cross-cultural living — they are freed up to focus on sharing the love of Jesus with those around them — which leads to a deeper impact for the gospel.
+But effective missionary fieldwork requires a whole team of workers back home.
+One of the best ways to practically support your missionary is also to support their agency’s Missionary Care team.
+They equip missionaries with cross-cultural training, language skills, spiritual renewal, crisis management and emergency assistance, third-culture kid support, team-building and conflict management skills, and much more.
+When missionaries have help with the consuming details of cross-cultural living — they are freed up to focus on sharing the love of Jesus with those around them.
+And that leads to a deeper impact for the gospel.

-As part of the team sending your missionaries, you are a vital part of their ministry.
-They are only able to focus on sharing the love of Jesus with those around them because they have a team of people — including you — at home who have their back.
+As part of the team sending your missionary, you are a vital part of their ministry.
+They can focus on sharing the love of Jesus with those around them because they have a team of people — including you — at home who have their back.